Skip to main content

 If one decides to send staking rewards to the stash account and automatically bond them (i.e. compounding the staking rewards), the position within a bag does not change automatically.
 The same scenario applies to a slashing event, i.e., when a nominator gets slashed, their position within a bag does not change.
 This might result in a scenario where the node is in the wrong bag and needs to be placed in the right bag.
 To address this issue, any account on-chain can submit the permissionless extrinsic rebag within the voterList pallet instance to update the positions of the nodes that do not belong to their bag and place them in the correct one.
 To reiterate, actions like bonding/unbonding tokens automatically rebag the nominator node, but events like staking rewards/slashing do not.
 See the bags-list section for more information.

 The bags-list is capable of including an unlimited number of nodes, subject to the chain's runtime storage.
-In the current staking system configuration, the bags list keeps nomination intents, of which, at most 12500 come out as the electing nominators.
+In the current staking system configuration, at most 22500 nominators in the bags-list (12500 on Kusama) come out as the electing nominators.
 See Staking Election Stages section for more info.

 This means that only a portion of the nomination intents is kept.
 Once the nomination period ends, the NPoS election system takes all nomination intents and their associated votes as input, and it outputs a set of validators.
 The bags are iterated from the most staked to the least staked.
 If the accounts are not appropriately sorted, this could leave the last touched bag to only be partially iterated.
 Thus, in some edge cases, the order of the members within a bag is important.
 Continuing with the example used in the previous figures, there are 8 nomination intents of which only 7 will be kept.
 If the bags list stays semi-sorted (i.e. no accounts call the putInFrontOf and rebag extrinsics), the nomination of the node with 8 DOT in the 3rd bag will not be considered while that of the preceding node with 5 DOT will be.
 Nomination of the node with 8 DOT will be kept only if it puts itself in front of the one with 5 DOT.
 Note how the nomination of the node with 19 DOT in the 2nd bag will be considered regardless of changing its position inside the bag.
 The sorting functionality of nomination intents using bags is extremely important for the long-term improvements of the staking/election system.